 N26 isn’t the only European bank with its sights set on America.
 Earlier this summer, the U.K.-based TransferWise — which mainly targets travelers and immigrants tired of currency exchange and money transfer fees — launched its own U.S. debit account, and even tapped “Queer Eye’s” Tan France to help roll it out.
 Another British “challenger bank” with a huge European user base, Revolut, will open U.S. deposit accounts later this year (you can currently join the waitlist).

 While their checking accounts offer great benefits, so far none of these European imports offer a U.S. savings account.
 N26’s Spaces seem like a great way to micro-budget for near-future purchases, but for large amounts of cash, you’re better off keeping your savings in a high-yield savings account at a U.S. online bank.
-Particularly in light of the Fed’s recent interest rate cut, they’re still the best way to generate passive income on your savings.
+Particularly in light of the Fed’s recent online banks, they’re still the best way to generate passive income on your savings.

 Bottom line: If you want to get paid on Wednesdays, N26’s checking account is worth a look.